Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Cayambe / Wikimedia Commons

 Luxembourg City, the capital of the Grand Duchy of Luxembourg, is listed as a UNESCO World Heritage site due to its fortifications and dramatic location atop cliffs.
 It is a city where modern architecture seamlessly bridges its medieval past.
 The Old Quarter, perched above a gorge, offers breathtaking views of the lower town and the Alzette River.
-Notable landmarks in Luxembourg include the Grand Ducal Palace, Notre-Dame Cathedral, and the Bock Casemates, which are underground tunnels originally used for military defence.
-Its museums, such as the Mudam (Museum of Contemporary Art), infuse a modern edge into the city’s cultural landscape.
+Notable landmarks in Luxembourg include the Grand Ducal Palace, Notre-Dame Cathedral, and the Bock Casemates.
+Its museums, such as the Mudam (Museum of Contemporary Art), infuse a modern edge into the city’s cultural landscape, making it one of the top places to visit in Luxembourg.

 Distance From The Netherlands: 4 hours by car/train from Amsterdam